-If you are doing preschool at home, or even if you are just doing some extra preschool activities with your child from time to time, you probably have a lot of papers and craft supplies taking up space on your countertops and closet shelves.
+If you are doing preschool at home, or even if you are just doing some extra preschool activities with your child from time to time with a hinge hook up, you probably have a lot of papers and craft supplies taking up space on your countertops and closet shelves.
+Hopefully you find some of these tips for organizing preschool supplies useful so that you can find them when you need them, we all know how preschool programs are so creative so it is important to keep things organized.

 It was hard for me to get excited about doing preschool activities without being organized first, so I set out to go through all of our supplies and set up an organized storage system that works for me.